godssleepiestkitty/Natron/Documentation/source/guide/getstarted-installation-linux.rst

 *On some installations you are not allowed to execute downloaded files, right-click and select properties, then tick the 'Execute file as program' option.
 This option may have a different name depending on your distribution and desktop environment.
 You can also make the file executable through the terminal, type chmod +x filename.*

-You should now be greated with the installation wizard.
+You should now be greeted with the installation wizard.

 .. image:: _images/linux_install_05.png
    :width: 30%

-Click 'Next' to start the installation, you first option is where to install Natron.
+Click 'Next' to start the installation, you will asked where you want to install Natron.
 Usually the default location is good enough.
 If you select a installation path outside your home directory you will need to supply the root (administrator) password before you can continue.

 .. image:: _images/linux_install_06.png
    :width: 30%